The Death of Paid Acquisition

 1. Privacy Killed Precision

-Apple's ATT changes didn't just hurt Facebook — they fundamentally broke the feedback loop that made performance marketing work.
-After iOS 14, social platforms lost nearly $10 billion in ad revenue almost overnight.
-Apple's own ad business tripled its market share in the six months that followed.
+The story people tell is that Apple's privacy changes hurt Facebook.
+The truer version is that they broke the feedback loop performance marketing was built on.
+After iOS 14, social platforms lost close to $10 billion in ad revenue almost overnight.
+In the six months that followed, Apple's own ad business tripled its share of the market.

 2. Costs Compounded

-CAC doesn't explode because teams stop working hard.
-It breaks when the GTM system stops compounding.
-When the same tactics produce diminishing returns.
-When every dollar of media spend fights against every other dollar chasing the same attention.
+CAC rarely breaks because a team stopped trying.
+It breaks when the system stops compounding, when the same tactics return a little less each quarter, when every dollar of spend is fighting every other dollar for the same sliver of attention.

-The math used to be simple: spend $1, acquire a customer worth $5.
-Now it's spend $1, maybe acquire a customer, but so did your three competitors who showed the same person ads for the same product in the same hour.
+The old math was almost boring.
+Spend a dollar, acquire a customer worth five.
+The new math is murkier: spend a dollar, maybe acquire a customer, and so did the three competitors who showed that same person the same kind of ad in the same hour.

 3. Attention Became Unscalable

-Here's what $180k/month in paid media teaches you: it doesn't come from better looking ads.
-It comes from making static ads feel native to the feed.
-Brands that scaled didn't shout offers or push fake urgency.
-They scaled by removing anything that made the creative feel like an ad.
+Spend $180k a month on paid media and you learn something that doesn't fit on a dashboard.
+Performance doesn't come from better-looking ads.
+It comes from making a static ad feel native to the feed.
+The brands that scaled didn't shout offers or fake urgency.
+They scaled by stripping out everything that made the creative look like an ad.

-But that's a creative insight, not a media buying insight.
+That's a creative insight, not a media-buying one.
 And creative doesn't scale the way CPMs do.

 The New Arbitrage